Insurance Is a People Business. Stop Letting Admin Bury the People Part.

 View on Reddit →

 The thread title says it all: “How do you manage your time?
 Serious question.”
-When an agent with four years of experience is asking for help with time management, the problem is not the agent — it is the volume of administrative communication that scales with every new client added to the book.
+When an agent with four years of experience is asking for help with time management, the problem is not the agent.
+It is the volume of administrative communication that scales with every new client added to the book.
 Another agent in a separate thread put the ratio bluntly: “About 80% of what we spend time on is service.”
 That leaves 20% for the selling and relationship building that actually grows the business.

 How alfred_ Handles Insurance Agent Communication